The SAE is a publicly funded charter school, and there is no cost to attend.

 Do you have to live in Pomona to attend The SAE?

 It is not necessary to live in Pomona to attend The SAE.
-In fact, 25 percent of the student enrollment at The SAE resides outside of Pomona.
+In fact, a number of our students reside outside of Pomona.
 Each year, we have a growing interest from students residing in other communities—and all are welcome to apply.

 Is The SAE free, or do you charge tuition?

-The school is a State Board of Education sponsored, tuition-free, donation-dependent, Public Charter School.
+The school is a State Board of Education authorized, tuition-free, donation-dependent, Public Charter School.
 No student is admitted or denied based on financial capacity.

 Can students enroll in a UC or CSU school from The SAE?